Worker cooperative: Definition

 "Labor is the hiring factor, therefore the voting and property rights are assigned to the people who do the work and not to capital, even though the worker-members supply capital through membership fees and retained earnings...Any profit or loss after normal operating expenses is assigned to members on the basis of their labor contribution."

 Nevertheless, recent developments in the co-operative movement have started to shift thinking more clearly towards multi-stakeholder perspectives.
 This has resulted in repeated attempts to develop model rules that differentiate control rights from investment and profit-sharing rights.
-Workers' co-operatives have often been seen as an alternative or "third way" to the domination of labor by either capital or the state (see below for a comparison).
-Co-operatives traditionally combine social benefit interests with capitalistic property-right interests.
-Co-operatives achieve a mix of social and capital purposes by democratically governing distribution questions by and between equal controlling members.
-Democratic oversight of decisions to equitably distribute assets and other benefits means capital ownership is arranged in a way for social benefit inside the organization.
-External societal benefit is also encouraged by incorporating the operating-principle of cooperation between co-operatives.

 In short, workers' co-operatives are organized to serve the needs of worker-owners by generating benefits (which may or may not be profits) for the worker-owners rather than external investors.
 This worker-driven orientation makes them fundamentally different from other corporations.
 Additional cooperative structural characteristics and guiding principles further distinguish them from other business models.
 For example, worker-owners may not believe that profit maximization is the best or only goal for their co-operative or they may follow the Rochdale Principles.
 As another example, worker cooperatives' flattened management structure and more egalitarian ideology often give workers more options and greater freedom in resolving work-place problems.

 Profits (or losses) earned by the worker's cooperative are shared by worker-owners.
-Salaries generally have a low ratio difference which ideally should be "guided by principles of proportionality, external solidarity and internal solidarity" (such as a two to one ratio between lowest and highest earner), and often are equal for all workers.
-Salaries can be calculated according to skill, seniority or time worked and can be raised or lowered in good times or bad to ensure job security.
+Salaries generally have a low ratio difference which ideally should be "guided by principles of proportionality, external solidarity and internal solidarity".